 Ultrasonics

-My main mode of study for ultrasonics was reviewing the homework assignments.
-The questions below are mostly based on the lecture notes and attempt to cover the most essential topics of the course.
-Introductory topics covered in the course are not listed above because they can be found elsewhere on this site.
-Index notation is covered in the vector algebra and vector calculus section of the Math page.
+The questions below cover only the theoretical aspects of the ultrasonics course taught by M. R. Haberman in the spring 2022 semester at UT Austin.
+Introductory topics covered in the course are not listed below because they can be found elsewhere on this website.
+For example, index notation is covered in the vector algebra and vector calculus section of the Math page.
 Basic wave phenomena are covered in the "What is a wave?" section of the Physical Acoustics page.
 The final sections of that page cover diffraction and arrays.

 1. Elasticity